seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 #### Narrative describing the test

+We started the test by giving a brief introduction about our general product.
+We then started Ella on the login/signup page and let her flow through the app like it was her first time openning it (More of a sandbox flow).
+She would ask questions as we went through and we would provide any answers.
+Additionally towards the end we prompted paths that had not been taken.
+In the end we asked a variety of questions to gain feedback and user insights.

 #### What roles did each team member play during the test?

 - almond was the Computer